Predicting Crystal Structures and Ionic Conductivities in Li$_{3}$YCl$_{6-x}$Br$_{x}$ Halide Solid Electrolytes Using a Fine-Tuned Machine Learning Interatomic Potential: Computational Methods

-\textbf{Structure enumeration and ranking $-$} Starting from the experimental \gls{lyc} and \gls{lyb} models~\cite{LYB_LYC_exp}, all symmetrically distinct orderings are generated using \textit{enumlib}~\cite{enum}.
+\textbf{Structure enumeration and ranking $-$} We start from the experimental LYC and LYB structures~\cite{LYB_LYC_exp} and build $1 \times 1 \times 2$ supercells containing 60 and 40 atoms, respectively.
+We enumerate all symmetrically distinct configurations using \textit{enumlib}~\cite{enum}.
 Total energy and formation energy are predicted with the \textit{matgl} package~\cite{matgl}, using algorithms implemented in ASE~\cite{ASE} and different \glspl{umlip} as calculators. \gls{m3gnet} and \gls{chgnet} provide similar energy predictions, with the former being about 3 times faster $-$ hence \gls{m3gnet} is used for the ranking procedure here.
-Structure optimizations are performed using the ASE optimizer, employing the FIRE algorithm and a convergence threshold of \qty{0.01}{eV\angstrom}$^{-1}$.
-The results reported herein are generated using the following software versions: Python 3.10.10, Pymatgen 2025.2.18, PyTorch 2.4.0+cu124, ASE 3.23.0, m3gnet 0.2.4, \gls{chgnet} 0.3.8 (pretrained model "0.3.0"), sevenn 0.11.0 (pretrained model "SEvEnNet-MF-ompa").
+Structure optimization is performed using the ASE optimizer, employing the FIRE algorithm and a convergence threshold of \qty{0.01}{eV\angstrom}$^{-1}$.
+The results reported herein are generated using the following software versions: Python 3.10.10, Pymatgen 2025.2.18, PyTorch 2.4.0+cu124, ASE 3.23.0, \gls{m3gnet} 0.2.4, \gls{chgnet} 0.3.8 (pretrained model \gls{chgnet} 0.3.0), sevenn 0.11.0 (pretrained model SEvEnNet-MF-ompa~\cite{7net_mf_ompa}).